Oklahoma Quit Claim Deed Form

 Deed tax (§ 68-3201, § 68-3203 and Chapter 30): A tax on the deed will be imposed if the consideration is in excess of one hundred dollars ($100.00).
 The tax must be paid for by the Grantor.
 The tax will be calculated using the following equation:

 - Seventy-five cents ($0.75) for every five hundred dollars ($500.00) of the consideration or any fractional part thereof.

-Grantee’s details (§ 68-3203): The Grantee’s name and address must be stated on the face of the Quit Claim Deed.
+Grantee (§ 68-3203): The Grantee’s name and address must be stated on the first page of the form.

-Homesteads (§ 16-4): Any Deed involving a homestead must bear both the husband and wife’s signatures to be legally valid.
+Homesteads (§ 16-4): Any Deed involving a homestead must bear both the husband and wife’s signatures.

 Wording (§ 16-41): Quit claim deeds are required to contain certain wording to differentiate them from warranty deeds.